 Another example is surveying the same developer audience to see which content they prefer to consume when researching information.
 For example, do they like social media?
-Or do they want to spend time on Reddit or Github forums, or are they open to downloading white papers or e-books to access the information they are looking for?
+Or do they want to spend time on Reddit or Github forums, or are they open to downloading white papers or e-books to access the information they seek?
 Again, this type of customer data is golden for marketing campaigns.

 Can Customer Service Inform Data-Driven Marketing Strategies?

 Years ago, I had to figure out how to reset my iPhone 4 hard.
 So I went to Google and typed “how to reset iPhone 4”.
 I found verbatim search results that linked me directly to Apple’s social community.
 I had the answer I was looking for within less than 30 seconds.

 Imagine pulling up the transcripts from every customer who calls into customer support, asks a question in a community, or interacts with a chatbot on the website—and then using those transcripts to create long-form content with that exact language on the blog or a new thread in the customer support community.

 This is an example that is much bigger than just data-driven marketing.
 This starts to hit on cost savings by decreasing calls to the call center and building visibility for your website in the search results.
 This is also a way to build brand advocacy with consumers.
 However, to make this happen, brands need to think about their content operations and build workflows to ensure that response times are handled efficiently.

 Using Audience Data from 3rd Party Databases